mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

         # If the age of the most recent commit for the ref is greater than
         # this value, the ref won't get exported (optional, default: 0 (disabled))
-        # nb: when used in conjuction of pull.from.pipelines.enabled = true, the creation date
+        # nb: when used in conjuction of pull.from.(pipelines|merge_requests).enabled = true, the creation date
         # of the pipeline is taken in account, not the age of the commit
         max_age_seconds: 0